chicagopython/algosig/_posts/2020-02-06-asteroids-in-sight.md

 ...##
 ```

-Below, the highlighted asteroid (denoted by `O`) is the answer with *eight* in sight.
+Below, the highlighted asteroid (denoted by `0`) is the answer with *eight* in sight.
 The top left one is blocked (by the asteroid denoted by `X`), but all others are in its sight.
 Notice the top right asteroid is in sight.
 Hint: Find the slope or angle.

 ```
 .#..#
 .....
 ##X##
-....O
+....#
-...##
+...0#
 ```

 The following denotes how many asteroids are visible at each location.